symfony/symfony-docs/security/user_provider.rst

     At the beginning of each request (unless your firewall is ``stateless``), Symfony loads the ``User`` object from the session.
 To make sure it's not out-of-date, the user provider "refreshes it".
 The Doctrine user provider, for example, queries the database for fresh data.
+Symfony then checks to see if the user has "changed" and de-authenticates the user if they have (see :ref:`user_session_refresh`).

 **Load the User for some Feature**
     Some features, like ``switch_user``, ``remember_me`` and many of the built-in